hausdorff/python-api-breakin/README.md

 `data` is our unprocessed scrape of the words from the Ubigraph site.

 `data_uniqd` is our processed scrape of the words from the site.

+# LICENSE

+Dear sweet Jesus, I hope you have the good sense to not use any of this anywhere important.
+BUT, if you really insist, this is all released under the MIT license, which basically says you have to note that I'm author in the source where you add code I wrote.